MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/cloud-discovery-anomaly-detection-policy.md

 ---

+# Cloud Discovery anomaly detection policy

 *Applies to: Microsoft Cloud App Security*

-# Cloud Discovery anomaly detection policy
-This article provides reference details about policies, providing explanations for each policy type and the fields that can be configured for each policy.
+This article gives you reference details about policies.
+Explanations for each policy type and fields that can be configured for each policy are listed.

 ## Cloud discovery anomaly detection policy reference

 A Cloud discovery anomaly detection policy enables you to set up and configure continuous monitoring of unusual increases in cloud application usage.
-For each cloud application, increases in downloaded data, uploaded data, number of transactions and number of users are considered.
+Increases in downloaded data, uploaded data, transactions, and users are considered for each cloud application.
 Each increase is compared to the normal usage pattern of the application as learned from past usage.
 The most extreme increases trigger security alerts.

-For each policy you can set filters that enable you to selectively monitor application usage, based on an application filter, selected data views, and a selected start date.
+For each policy, you set filters that enable you to selectively monitor application usage.
+Filters include an application filter, selected data views, and a selected start date.
 You can also set the sensitivity, which enables you to set how many alerts the policy should trigger.

 For each policy, set the following parameters:

-1. Decide if you want to base the policy on a template, relevant policy templates are the **Anomalous behavior in discovered users** template that alerts when anomalous behavior is detected in discovered users and apps, such as: large amounts of uploaded data compared to other users, large user transactions compared to the user's history.
-You can also select the **Anomalous behavior of discovered IP addresses** template, which alerts when anomalous behavior is detected in discovered IP addresses and apps, such as: large amounts of uploaded data compared to other IP addresses, large app transactions compared to the IP address's history.
+1. Decide if you want to base the policy on a template.
+One relevant policy template is the **Anomalous behavior in discovered users** template.
+It alerts when anomalous behavior is detected in discovered users and apps, such as: large amounts of uploaded data compared to other users, large user transactions compared to the user's history.
+You can also select the **Anomalous behavior of discovered IP addresses** template.
+This template alerts when anomalous behavior is detected in discovered IP addresses and apps, such as: large amounts of uploaded data compared to other IP addresses, large app transactions compared to the IP address's history.

 2. Provide a **Policy name** and **Description**.